Search Menu

 How to Help Manage the Pup War

-There are a few ways to go about changing this behavior, but basic obedience training will be the most helpful.
+There are several ways to address fence-line conflicts, but basic obedience training is often the most effective foundation.

 Portuguese Podengo looking over a fence.